Frontline Workers Don’t Have to be Alone

 But it doesn’t have to be this way.
 Waupaca Foundry’s Marketing Communications Manager Sara Timm said, “For the very first time in our organization’s history, we were able to ensure that every employee that chooses to have the app on their phone receives a piece of information at the same time that their peer does.
 We have leveled the playing field.
 Everyone has access.
 And we couldn’t have done that without the app.”

-By investing in mobile technologies that meet employees where they are—out in your facilities—you create a direct line of communication.
-The game of telephone goes away, which gives you a chance to level the playing field.
+By investing in mobile technologies that meet employees where they are, you create a direct line of communication.
+The game of telephone goes away.
+And this gives you the chance to level the playing field.

 Comments are closed.